Ultimate Guide To WordPress RSS

 Powr RSS Feed

-This plugin also lets you display images, videos, and article content, adjust the priority of different feeds, use custom fonts, colors, backgrounds, and more.
-It also has mobile-responsive design and supports text in any language.
+The POWr RSS plugin also lets you display videos, images, and article content, adjust sizing and spacing of feeds, use custom fonts, colors, backgrounds, and more.
+It is also mobile responsive and supports text in all languages.

 For more details, go here: